-Standard Labradoodles are a large sized dog for those that need the security of a bigger canine and appreciate exercising with a dog.
+Standard Labradoodles are a large-sized dog for those that need the security of a bigger canine and appreciate exercising with a dog.
 If you have a house with a fenced yard then a standard Labradoodle may be the ideal choice for you.
-Alternatively, if you like exercising your dog outside and need a running buddy than a standard Labradoodle size could be the right pick for you.
+Alternatively, if you like exercising your dog outside and need a running buddy then a standard Labradoodle size could be the right pick for you.

 How big will my Labradoodle get?

 The size of your Labradoodle is best predicted for the size of the parent dogs.
 Typically, the size of a Labradoodle will fall between the weight of the two-parent dogs.
 That being stated, there are always unique exceptions to this with the runt of the litter and sometimes much larger dogs.
 In general, when you get your Labradoodle around week 8, they will be around 25% of their total body weight.
 By week 14, they will be around 50% of their total body weight.
 By 10 to 11 months, your dog will 90 to 95% of their total body weight.

 Your Labradoodle will be growing very fast when you first get them (5 pounds or so per week), yet they will virtually stop growing around 10 to 11 months.
 So don’t stress in the event that you think your Labradoodle is going to be coming giant.

 What size Labradoodle should I get?